 Tagalog is a language that has many benefits if you can speak it.
 It’s not the easiest language to learn though.
-You may not know how to start your learning journey, but don’t worry; we’ve got your back.
-We compiled the top Tagalog books in this article so you can start studying right away.
+You may not even know how to start your learning journey, but don’t worry; I’ve got your back.
+I compiled the best Tagalog books in this article so you can start studying right away.

 Tagalog is an Austronesian language spoken as a first language by a quarter of the population of the Philippines and as a second language by the majority.
 It’s one of the most spoken languages in Asia.
-As the basis for Filipino, the national language of the Philippines, learning Tagalog has numerous benefits, including personal, economic, and cultural opportunities.
+As the basis for Filipino, the national language of the Philippines, learning Tagalog can open a lot of doors, including personal, economic, and cultural opportunities.
 And that’s exactly why I wanted to review and test Tagalog books – to help you improve your Tagalog skills and save you time.